NekoScript-Solutions/nss_product_catalog_api/README.md

     #### Data shape:
     ```
     {
-      count: number, // total number of fetched products
+      count: number, // total number of products which satisfy the query
       products: Product[]
     }
     ```

     #### Query params
-    Can be used separately or in any combination
+    Can be used separately or in any combination: `?offset=4&limit=4&type=phones&sort=age`

     Skip first `number` of products
     ```